MatzFan/GRHttp/docs/HTTP.md

     > Host: localhost:3000
     >       (empty line)

 How can we implement non-blocking HTTP streaming in Rack?
-Well, the simple answer is - we can't...
+Well, the simple answer is - we might be able to, but we shouldn't...

+...If we can (which isn't always true), we use 'proxy' response objects that answer to `each` and complete a task with each itiration - but that never releases Rack's thread(!).
+So, in effect, we cannot avoid blocking Rack (or maybe I simply have no idea how to do so)\*...

-...If we can, I simply have no idea how.
-As far as I know, Rach will call `#each` on the body it recieves.
+\* As far as I know, Rack will call `#each` on the body it recieves.
 Once `#each` completes, the response will be done.
 Unless the IO is hijacked and we leave Rack behind, we cannot stream data asynchronously and we will experience a long blocking task.

 ## Contributing